Skip to main content

 From the Bonanza King Mine ruins, we set out west and then headed southwest along a very old roadbed.
 This brough us to just below Mitchell Point's east slope.
 We ascended the Class 2 terrain, which was riddled with cacti and mini cliff bands.
 We took turns exchanging how we didn't think the cacti was as bad as we expected, though this was probably more nervous hopefulness since we both got pricked at least a handful of times.
 We made quick progress up the slope, encountering a couple of likely avoidable Class 3 moves and eventually got to the ridgeline.
 A false summit of Mitchell Point became visible, and we stuck more-or-less to the ridgeline as it ascended another 1000 or so vertical.
 Along the way we stuck to the crest of the ridge or just to the left.
 It was mostly pleasant, though slow-moving terrain.

-Finally we were at the base of Edgar Peak, the prize of the day.
+Finally we were at the base of Edgar Peak, the prominence prize of the day.
 The slope was steep, but far less bad than it appeared from below.
-We made quick work of its majority, then ascended via a bouldery section and up to more complex terrain before the summit.
+We made quick work up its majority, then ascended via a bouldery section and up to more complex terrain before the summit.
 I am sure there are better options than what we took, so I recommend just scouting around yourself.
 We used some loose Class 3 chute that neither of us were fond of.
-The summit was gorgeous, and the views stetched forever.
+The summit was gorgeous, and the views stetched on through the desert forever.

 PEAKS ON HIKE